gto76/python-cheatsheet/README.md

 <Wave>.setparams(<tuple>)             # Passed tuple must contain all params.
 <Wave>.writeframes(<bytes>)           # Appends passed frames to audio file.
 ```
-* **Bytes object contains a sequence of frames, each consisting of one or more samples.**
+* **The bytes object contains a sequence of frames, each consisting of one or more samples.**
-* **In a stereo signal, the first sample of a frame belongs to the left channel.**
+* **In stereo signal, first sample of a frame belongs to the left channel (second to the right).**
-* **Each sample consists of one or more bytes that, when converted to an integer, indicate the desired displacement of a speaker membrane at a given moment.**
+* **Each sample consists of one or more bytes (depending on sample width) that, when con&shy;verted to an integer, indicate the displacement of a speaker membrane at that moment.**
 * **If sample width is one byte, then the integer should be encoded unsigned.
 For all other sizes, the integer should be encoded signed with little-endian byte order.**

 ### Sample Values